ericjohannesson/natural-deduction/README.md

         Does it recursively for each sub-proof if '-R' is provided.

+    decompose-raw [ -R ] <path-to-directory> <path-to-file>

+        Same as decompose, except that formulas are not parsed.

     compose [ -R ] <path-to-directory>

         Assumes that a proof has been decomposed in directory, and composes a